Aug 09, 2023

 - Insurance.
 It is the highest paying niche with an average CPC of $17.55 in several countries like the United States, Australia, and Canada.
 Popular keywords within this niche include life, car, and health insurance.

 - Online education.
 Flexibility and convenience are the primary reasons people choose online education.
-In fact, the eLearning market size is estimated to surpass $243 billion in 2022.

 - Digital marketing and advertising.
 The digital marketing industry has grown outstandingly during the pandemic.
 Take advantage of this high-demand topic to post content on social media marketing and brand management.